|Nutritional Guidelines (per serving)|

 - 10 to 12 small dried chilies

 - 1/2 cup peanut oil (other oils will also work)

 - Optional: 1 tablespoon sesame oil

-- Heat the oil in a heavy skillet over medium-high to high heat until it is starting to smoke.
+Heat the oil in a heavy skillet over medium-high to high heat until it starts to smoke.
 Continue heating the oil for 10 to 15 seconds.
 Remove the skillet from the heat.

-- Cool and strain the oil.
-But if you want to make the chili oil hotter, leave it for 1 or 2 days before straining.
-This will make the chili oil hotter and stronger.
+Cool and strain the oil.
+If you want to make the oil spicier and stronger, leave in the chili flakes and store in the fridge for 1 or 2 days before straining.
 You can save the strained chili flakes for some other recipes if you like.

 Use the chili oil as desired in recipes or as a dipping sauce with dumplings and noodles.